AmericanRedCross/workflows/qgis_print_composer_tricks.md

 ##Scale bar

 Add the scale bar.
-There are a lot of ways you can style this using the "Item properties" menu.
-One downside: unlike ArcGIS, QGIS doesn't allow you to save a scale style, so you have to do this every time.
-I would appreciate it if someone would develop this feature.
+There are a lot of ways you can style this using the "Item properties" menu. ~~One downside: unlike ArcGIS, QGIS doesn't allow you to save a scale style, so you have to do this every time.
+I would appreciate it if someone would develop this feature.~~ Update: This is now available in v2.16.
+Thanks to whoever made that possible :)

 ![] (https://arcmaps.s3.amazonaws.com/Training%20Materials/QGIS_workflow_images_gifs/scale2.gif)